 Injuries and fatalities from falls steadily increase with age and peak among those aged 85 and older.
 Not surprisingly, research shows that older individuals who require mobility assistive devices like canes and walkers are at especially high risk for falls.
 Compared with older individuals who do not use assistive devices, users are 11 times more likely to report a fall in the last three months and are six times more likely (odds ratio 7:1) to report that they limit walking outside due to concerns about falling.

 Use the interactive chart to explore preventable fall deaths, injuries, and rates by age and sex.

 Source: National Safety Council tabulations of National Center for Health Statistics data.
-Fatality data is based on death certificates while nonfatal data reflect estimates of emergency department visits.
+Fatality data are based on death certificates, while nonfatal data reflect estimates of emergency department visits.